mxenabled/mx-platform-go/docs/MemberCreateRequestBody.md

 NewMemberCreateRequestBodyWithDefaults instantiates a new MemberCreateRequestBody object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetClientRedirectUrl

+`func (o *MemberCreateRequestBody) GetClientRedirectUrl() string`

+GetClientRedirectUrl returns the ClientRedirectUrl field if non-nil, zero value otherwise.

+### GetClientRedirectUrlOk

+`func (o *MemberCreateRequestBody) GetClientRedirectUrlOk() (*string, bool)`

+GetClientRedirectUrlOk returns a tuple with the ClientRedirectUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClientRedirectUrl

+`func (o *MemberCreateRequestBody) SetClientRedirectUrl(v string)`

+SetClientRedirectUrl sets ClientRedirectUrl field to given value.

+### HasClientRedirectUrl

+`func (o *MemberCreateRequestBody) HasClientRedirectUrl() bool`

+HasClientRedirectUrl returns a boolean if a field has been set.

 ### GetMember